 New Study Shows Combatting Childhood Obesity in Schools Is Working

-Research Finds the Alliance for a Healthier Generation’s Healthy Schools Program
+Research finds the Alliance for a Healthier Generation’s Healthy Schools Program reduces prevalence of childhood obesity

 Effect of the Healthy Schools Program on Prevalence of Overweight and Obesity in California Schools, 2006 – 2012, is the first peer-reviewed journal article published about the Healthy Schools Program’s impact on child obesity rates.